-I

-accessible data and put at the forefront of future performance reporting in an effort to reduce separations.

-,

-June Recommendation 4 Status

-It is recommended that Youth Justice Services develop and implement a behavioural model as a matter of urgency and immediately increase the content and availability of training (internal and external) for new and existing staff in the area of behaviour development to ensure staff are educated and able to recognise triggers and positively manage young people who display challenging behaviours.
-Complete

-June Recommendation 5 Status

-It is recommended that collaborative working between professional staff (including case workers and psychologists) and accommodation staff be improved.
+June Recommendation 6 Status It is recommended that collaborative working between professional staff (including case workers and psychologists) and accommodation staff be improved.
 Professional staff should spend considerable time in units to discuss the effectiveness of behavioural strategies with accommodation staff, as well as providing guidance and coaching to staff to refine those strategies detailed within behaviour plans.
 Accommodation staff should also be required to sign all plans to ensure accountability and communication flow.
-Complete

-June Recommendation 6 Status

-It is recommended that the Executive Directors and Deputy Directors of Youth Detention Centres adopt a practice of conducting comprehensive, weekly, whole-of-centre rounds together to: • lead by example for other management staff, and guide staff on setting clear and consistent boundaries about what is acceptable behaviour for young people (i.e. a 'minimum behaviour standard' that all young people should be expected to adhere to) • directly observe operational practice as it is happening on the front-line and provide guidance if required • speak directly with front-line staff and young people to hear and consider their concerns, clarify any queries and be the 'single source of truth' to prevent rumours/myths.
+Complete June Recommendation 7 Status It is recommended that the Executive Directors and Deputy Directors of Youth Detention Centres adopt a practice of conducting comprehensive, weekly, whole-of-centre rounds together to: lead by example for other management staff, and guide staff on setting clear and consistent boundaries about what is acceptable behaviour for young people (i.e. a 'minimum behaviour standard' that all young people should be expected to adhere to); directly observe operational practice as it is happening on the front-line and provide guidance if required; and speak directly with front-line staff and young people to hear and consider their concerns, clarify any queries and be the 'single source of truth' to prevent rumours/myths.
+Complete June Recommendation 8 Status It is recommended that BYDC immediately remove excessive personal and household cleaning products and equipment (particularly spray bottles) from being permanently located in young person's rooms.
 Complete